KillianDavitt/docker-nebula/nebula.md

 ```
 Docker will download the latest image of 'hello-world' for you and run it.

-###  Final configuration and baking###

 This is probably a good time to enable [[ssh passwordless access]] access to your node, so that you do not need to keep using the username/password combination to login to your new node.

-Your virtual machine is now well configured to act as a docker virtual machine and run docker containers in the SCSSNebula cloud.
-To avoid having to repeat these steps in the future, it is sensible to now bake the virtual machine image for use as a base image for new virtual machines.
-To do this, perform the following:

-1. Shutdown the virtual machine from the command line prompt as follows:
-    ```bash
-    poweroff
-    ```
-2. Delete the virtual machine.
-Note that in deleting the virtual machine the disk image was associated with, you have not deleted the disk image.

-3. Make the disk image that was associated with the now deleted virtual machine _non-persistent_ via the appropriate user interface option (you will have previously made the image persistent).

-You can now create new virtual machines based on this saved, configured image by using is as the base image in the UI based virtual machine creation processes described above.

-_Note however, that for each new docker host you wish to create, you will need to clone your base image, make the clone persistent, and build the new machine using the cloned image.
-This is so that each docker host can store containers persistently.
-This is a somewhat cumbersome if you need to create many docker hosts, resulting in a proliferation of disk images, one for each host, and so we next provide a process for creating docker hosts using a single non-volatile image called `boot2docker`_

 ## 3.2 Create a _boot2docker_ SCSSNebula docker host ##
 We are now going to create and configure an OpenNebula [boot2docker](https://github.com/boot2docker/boot2docker) virtual machine that we will use to run docker containers in the SCSSNebula cloud.